top of page

 Reproduction of a vignette from the Book of the Dead created for the royal scribe Nebqed, scribe of Ma'at in the house of Ma'at during the reign of king Amenhotep III around 1400 BC.

-Nebqed can be seen wearing standing before a pile of funerary offerings, including bundles of lotus flowers, baskets of fruits and grain, bread, fowl and cuts of meat.
-He wears a wig with triangular stepped sides, a white linen robe, and a scribal palette is tucked into his belt.
+Nebqed can be seen standing before a pile of funerary offerings, including bundles of lotus flowers, baskets of fruits and grain, bread, fowl and cuts of meat.
+He wears a wig with triangular stepped sides, a white linen robe, and a scribal palette tucked into his belt.

-DP32A - Nebqeb Papyrus Mockup 1.jpg
+DP32B - Nebqeb Papyrus 1.jpg

 DP33 - Nefertari and Isis 2.jpg